US adds a solid 213,000 jobs; unemployment up to 4 pct.

 Signs of strength have helped bolster hiring despite the difficulty many employers say they’re having in finding enough qualified workers to fill jobs.

-Manufacturers and services firms have said in recent surveys that their business is improving despite anxiety about the tariff showdown between the United States and China.
+Manufacturers and services firms have said in recent surveys that their business is improving despite anxiety about the tariff showdown.
 Housing starts have climbed 11 percent so far this year.
 Retail sales jumped a strong 0.8 percent in May in a sign that consumers feel secure enough to spend.

 Though economic growth appears to be solid, the gains have been spread unevenly.
 President Donald Trump’s tax cuts have provided a dose of stimulus this year, but the benefits have been tilted significantly toward wealthy individuals and corporations.
 Savings from the tax cuts enabled companies in the Standard & Poor’s 500 stock index to buy back a record number of shares in the first three months of 2018.